On Aug, 7 2020

 This contact-based pricing means that all features are available to all customers, no matter how much they pay.

-With an understanding of what Klaviyo offer and how much they cost, let’s compare a selection of Klaviyo alternatives, and decide whether their features, price, and functionality stack up (or surpass) those offered by Klaviyo.
+With an understanding of what Klaviyo offers and how much they cost, let’s compare a selection of Klaviyo alternatives, and decide whether their features, price, and functionality stack up (or surpass) those offered by Klaviyo.

 Carts Guru is a multi-channel marketing automation tool designed specifically for e-commerce stores offering 3 marketing channels: email, SMS, and Facebook Messenger.